-- 1. Open 2D Spline 4-2 from the SolidWorks 2012 folder. - 2.
+- 1. Open 2D Spline 4-2 from the SolidWorks 2013 folder. - 2.
 Edit Sketch1.

-Use the Smart Dimension tool to dimension the spline handles.
+Use the Smart Dimension tool to dimension a spline handle.
 Display the handles.

-- Click the Spline in the Graphics window.
+- 3. Click the Spline in the Graphics window.
 The Spline PropertyManager is displayed.
 Locate the pointer on the top handle.
 The rotate Sicon is displayed. - 4.
 Click the top handle tip. - 5.
 Rotate the handle upwards as illustrated to create a Tangent Driving. - 6.
-Right-click Smart Dimension ♥ from the Context toolbar.
+Right-click Smart Dimension $\checkmark$ from the Context toolbar.